roosterMAP/notes/blackhole.md

 These are latitudinal turning points.

 In Carter's separated equations, we account for turning points by tracking the signs of $\sqrt{R}$ and $\sqrt{\Theta}$.
-When the particle reaches a radial or polar turning point, the corresponding sign must flip:
+When the particle reaches a radial or latitudinal turning point, the corresponding sign must flip:

 $$
 \sqrt{R} \rightarrow -\sqrt{R}